PMI-PBA Boot Camp

 - Manage changes to requirements and other product information

 Participants will review their understanding of the Traceability and Monitoring Knowledge Area with concept review questions.
-Participants will reflect on the four Traceability and Monitoring business analysis processes and discuss why Traceability and Monitoring is important.
+Participants will reflect on the four Traceability and Monitoring business analysis processes and discuss why Traceability and Monitoring are important.

-IX.
-Solution Evaluation
+Part 9: Solution Evaluation

 The final Knowledge Area examines if the delivered solution achieves the business need and satisfies the requirements.
 These activities could include evaluating solution performance, acceptance results, defects, and solution acceptance.
 Solution Evaluation comprises 10 percent of the exam.
 In this section we will explore the following four business analysis processes: